 Version numbers in SimSmith have a 'major' number, a 'minor' number, and a build designation which are lower case letters.
 A typical verison number would be "16.9 av".
 I strive to ensure that 'builds' do not change fundamental operation but occasionally I fail.

-At present, three versions of SimSmith are available.
-If you are following a video and want to use the SimSmith release closest to that used in the video, look at the top of the screen to see the version of SimSmith being used.
-Then choose between older versions (15.1 or 16.9av).
-Under most circumstances, you should use the most recent realease indicated below.
+At present, several versions of SimSmith are available.
+If you are following a video and want to use the SimSmith release closest to that used in the video, look at the top of the screen to see the version of SimSmith being used and then choose between older versions.
+Under most circumstances, though, you should use the most recent realease available below.
+If you run into something you consider to be a bug, please update SimSmith; chances are it has already been reported and fixed.
 SimSmith is updated with little to no fanfair.